systemd/mkosi/mkosi.md

 : Takes a path to a source tree to mount into the development image, if the build script is used.

-`BuildDirectory=`, `--build-dir=`

-: Takes a path of a directory to use as build directory for build systems that support out-of-tree builds (such as Meson).
-The directory used this way is shared between repeated builds, and allows the build system to reuse artifacts (such as object files, executable, …) generated on previous invocations.
-This directory is mounted into the development image when the build script is invoked.
-The build script can find the path to this directory in the `$BUILDDIR` environment variable.
-If this option is not specified, but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see the "Files" section below).

-`InstallDirectory=`, `--install-dir=`

-: Takes a path of a directory to use as the install directory.
-The directory used this way is shared between builds and allows the build system to not have to reinstall files that were already installed by a previous build and didn't change.
-The build script can find the path to this directory in the `$DESTDIR` environment variable.
-If this option is not specified, but a directory `mkosi.installdir` exists in the local directory, it is automatically used for this purpose (also see the "Files" section below).

 `BuildPackages=`, `--build-package=`